UMP 75x25 [M10x3] GW F200 GOLD DUAL / N42 - search holder

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Significant importance in modern technologies – find application in computer drives, electric drive mechanisms, medical equipment or very advanced devices.
+- Key role in the industry of new technologies – are used in computer drives, electric motors, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Furthermore, small elements of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.
+- Possible danger associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
+Additionally, tiny parts of these devices have the potential to be problematic in medical diagnosis in case of swallowing.

 Intense magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.